KLYT: Musical evolution

 The playlist under Rich's management held even more strictly to what was distributed Christian music labels, which were now operating within the framework of a mature music promotion and distribution industry.
-Rich's first move was to eliminate many of the secular crossover musicians from the play list, and out went Bob Dylan and U2 due to their wishy washy approach to their faith.
+Rich's first move was to eliminate many of the secular crossover musicians from the playlist, and out went Bob Dylan and U2 due to their wishy washy approach to their faith.
 This move was met with some outspoken opposition from some of the volunteers at the station.
 KLYT's new format was christened CHR, or "Christian Hit Music" as a counterpart to secular "Contemporary Hit Music" and "Top 40" pop stations along the dial.

 In 1988, KLYT's stable of volunteer disc jockeys were clamoring for changes in the playlist.
 These concerns mirrored the cries for movement toward edgier Christian music that were discussed more than a decade earlier, and were a running theme throughout the history of the station.
 The station's management responded to these concerns by introducing a number of specialty shows catering to specific audiences.
 This included a Rap and Hip Hop show, a Christian rock "oldies" program and others.

 Perhaps the most popular show in this lineup, Light as a Rock, was launched by Pete McConnell in the summer of 1988 as an outlet for Christian heavy metal, thrash and alternative music.
 This show became the bane of the station's management over McConnell's lack of desire to follow a playlist.
 The show soared in popularity among Christian heavy metal fans in Albuquerque.
 Later renamed G-Rock, the show gave a radio outlet to many Christian bands pushing the religious music envelope.
 The show played early underground and independent recordings by up and coming artists and groups that would go on to wider success, including Moby, Sixpence None the Richer and Over the Rhine.